kurniawano/ictpsp.github.io/_Notes/Basic_Data_Types.md

 ## Summary

-In this two lessons, you have learnt how to write your first code.
-The first important pattern that we introduce here is what we call as **sequential**.
+In these two lessons, you have learned how to write your first code.
+The first important pattern that we introduced here is what we call sequential.
 In general, Python code is executed in sequence from the top to the bottom.
 We will learn how to change this sequence to allow variation of code to be executed depending on different conditions.

-We also learn our first built-in function, which is `print()`.
-We learn how to call a function using the parenthesis and supplying the input data to the `print()` function through its argument.
+We also learned our first built-in function, which is print().
+We learned how to call a function using parentheses and supply the input data to the print() function through its arguments.
 We will create our own custom function in the next lesson.
-We also made use of `int()` function to convert a string data into an `int` data type.
+We also made use of the int() function to convert a string data into an int data type.

-How would we know that we need to use `int()` function in our last example of cadence chat bot?
+How would we know that we need to use the int() function in our last example of the cadence chatbot?
 The answer is because we were asking the question, "What kind of data is this?".
-In our use of `input()` function (the other built-in function that we use), the output of this function is a `string` data.
-Because it is a string data it cannot be used with any other mathematical operators to calculate any new data.
-But an `int` data is a numeric data that can be manipulated using mathematical operators.
-So we convert it to an `int` first before we calculate the cadence.
-Asking what kind of data that we are dealing with is a necessary components in PCDIT framework.
+In our use of the input() function (the other built-in function that we used), the output of this function is a string data.
+Because it is a string data, it cannot be used with any other mathematical operators to calculate new data.
+But an int data is a numeric data that can be manipulated using mathematical operators.
+So we convert it to an int first before we calculate the cadence.
+Asking what kind of data that we are dealing with is a necessary component in the PCDIT framework.
 So in this P (problem statement) step, we also ask that question.
 That helps us to know that we need a step to convert the data from one type to another type.

-We have introduced a few basic data types, `string`, `int` and `float`.
-These are the basic data and it allows us to do a simple chatbot example to calculate cadence when you cycle.
-In subsequent lessons, we will introduce more data and when you learn about object oriented, you will be able to create your own custom data.
+We have introduced a few basic data types: string, int, and float.
+These are the basic data types, and they allow us to create a simple chatbot example to calculate cadence when cycling.
+In subsequent lessons, we will introduce more data types, and when you learn about object-oriented programming, you will be able to create your own custom data types.

-In the next lesson, we will dive in into **functions**, which is our first lesson on abstraction.
-Remember that abstraction is one of the big element in computational thinking.
-You will see abstraction every where in learning how to code and creating a function is one of the first example of abstraction that we will introduce.
+In the next lesson, we will dive into functions, which is our first lesson on abstraction.
+Remember that abstraction is one of the big elements in computational thinking.
+You will see abstraction everywhere in learning how to code, and creating a function is one of the first examples of abstraction that we will introduce.